simh/simh/0readme_ethernet.txt

        sim> attach xq vde:/tmp/switch1  #simulator uses IP address 192.168.6.2

 OSX:
-    The macports package manager (http://www.macports.org) can be used to install the net/vde2 package.
+    The homebrew package manager (https://brew.sh/) or macports package manager (http://www.macports.org) can be used to install the net/vde2 package. vde is no longer needed given support for the vmnet functionality now available.

 -------------------------------------------------------------------------------
 Another alternative to direct pcap and tun/tap networking on all environments is